bijoythomas/sublime-jsscratchpad/README.md

 ```

 You can tweak the plugin settings to provide the path to the node modules dir and
-how you would like to access the imported libs
+how you would like to access the imported libs in the scratch pad

 ```
 {
   "node_modules_path": "/Users/me/project/node_modules",
   "libs" : {
-    "ramda": "R",
-    "moment": "moment",
-    "q" : "Q"
-  }
+    "ramda": "R", // access ramda functions with the R. prefix "moment": "moment", // access moment functions with the moment. prefix "q" : "Q" // access Q library functions with Q. prefix }
 }
 ```